EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 **If at any time you feel ill or need to isolate yourself due to close contact with someone who tests positive for COVID, please do NOT come to live lecture or discussion**.
 You can watch the lecture recordings and discussion walkthrough videos instead, and let us know promptly if you would like further support.

+## Assignments

+All assignments will be submitted through Gradescope.
+Students who join the class late will be expected to keep up with material and will not be provided extra accommodations for this reason alone.

 ## Homework